Workers and customers sad as Capitol Coney Island closes its doors

 FLINT, Mich.
-(WJRT) - Capitol Coney Island at Van Slyke and Bristol roads in Flint served its final coney dogs after 57 years in business.
+(WJRT) - Capitol Coney Island on Van Slyke Road is serving its final coney dogs after 57 years in business.

-For decades, workers at the General Motors plant across the road went there for lunch or dinner.
+For decades, workers at the General Motors plant up the road would go there for lunch or dinner.
 It was their big meeting place and a popular spot for families.

-But Capitol Coney Island's owners say the COVID-19 pandemic and 2022's record-setting inflation hit them too hard to stay open.
-The closure hits hard for employees, who worked there for decades.
+But Capitol told ABC12 the pandemic and 2022's record-setting inflation hit them too hard to stay open.

-"I used to come by from across town just to have the fish and chips and it was always busy.
-So I got a job here back in 1984 and I've been here ever since," said server Denise Palmer.
+"I used to come by from across town just to have the fish and chips.
+And it was always busy.
+So I got a job here back in 1984 and I've been here ever since," remembered Server Denise Palmer.

-She worked at Capitol for 38 years, so she felt crushed when she heard about the closure earlier in January.
-The rest of the team also took the news hard.
+She worked at Capitol for 38 years, so when she heard about the closure earlier in January, she felt crushed.

 "It makes me feel good because I'm gonna miss them," said Palmer.